jgreenrise/flow-log-application/ReadMe.md

       ```
       23,tcp,sv_P1 x
       ```
-    - We believe that the "x" at the end of this entry was added by mistake.
+      - I believe that the "x" at the end of this entry was added by mistake.
 Therefore, it has not been considered in our tag mapping logic, and only the valid entries will be processed.
 The valid lookup table file is structured as follows:
         ```
         dstport,protocol,tag
         25,tcp,sv_P1
         68,udp,sv_P2
         31,udp,SV_P3
         443,tcp,sv_P2
         ```

 6. **Port Input Validity**: The dot after the port number is ignored.
     - Provided input: